oneananda/AWS_Operations/Learning/AWS Exam Assistance/Amzaon RDS/READMD.md

 ### RDS Proxy related questions

+#### Question 1

-1. You have a high-traffic application using an RDS MySQL database that is experiencing connection exhaustion issues.
+You have a high-traffic application using an RDS MySQL database that is experiencing connection exhaustion issues.
 You decide to implement RDS Proxy.
 Which of the following benefits will help your application avoid these issues?

 A. RDS Proxy provides connection pooling, which minimizes the number of open database connections by multiplexing multiple application connections onto a smaller number of database connections.
 B. RDS Proxy performs automatic retries on failed queries, reducing the load on the database.